Scholarships and Exchanges

 More than 2000 Australian students have received SAGSE scholarships since 1967.
 The scholarships are presented at an Annual Gala Banquet in the presence of sponsors, families and invited dignitaries.
 The recipients report back to SAGSE at a De-Briefing each March, which is open to the public.
 The students join GASS Victoria, former recipients of the scholarship.
 An Alumni for past recipients was established in 2010 and the members funded a scholarship that year.

-Find out about what former scholarship winner are doing now under:
+Find out about what former SAGSE scholarship winners are doing now under:

 But wait - there's more!